MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ccomsafearray-class.md

 ### <a name="remarks"></a>Note

-Questo metodo consente di scollegare il `SAFEARRAY` dall'oggetto di `CComSafeArray` oggetto.
+Questo metodo disconnette l' `SAFEARRAY` oggetto `CComSafeArray` dall'oggetto.

 ##  <a name="getat"></a>  CComSafeArray::GetAt